 There are four general categories of clocks; quartz, electro-mechanical, electric and mechanical.
-Mechanical clocks be they antique or vintage types are the the focus of this post.
+Mechanical clocks be they antique or vintage types are the focus of this article.

 We are quite accustomed to the accuracy of quartz clocks which lose or gain mere seconds per week.
 Contrast that with an era when folks were content to accept that their mechanical clock would be a minute fast or slow through the week.
 In fact, a typical American spring driven clock in properly serviced condition may gain or lose a couple of minutes per week as a norm.
 My weight driven clocks that gain or lose several seconds per week are considered accurate by me.